CSB5/OPERA-MS/README.md

 # Dependencies

-All required software (except `cpanm`) comes either pre-compiled with OPERA-MS or is build during the installation process.
+The only true dependency is `cpanm`, which is used to automatically install Perl modules.
+All other required software comes either pre-compiled with OPERA-MS or is build during the installation process.
 Binaries are placed inside the __utils__
 folder:

 1) [MEGAHIT](https://github.com/voutcn/megahit) - (tested with version 1.0.4-beta)